Trump’s April Visit to China and the Trajectory of U.S.–China Strategic Competition

 Conclusion

 The planned Trump–Xi summit reflects a consistent pattern in U.S.–China relations: escalating competition managed through targeted engagement.
+Neither side expects the meeting to transform the relationship.
+Instead, the summit offers a platform to reduce immediate friction, negotiate selective economic outcomes, and clarify positions on sensitive issues.

 Related Reads for You